jbillo/lambda-website-monitor/README.md

 leave a few of them around when you're done and be very confused about your bill.

 ## Installation
+* Run `python cloudformation/build_template.py` from the root directory to create the `lambda-website-monitor.yaml` file, which will contain the inline Lambda code.
 * Deploy the `cloudformation/lambda-website-monitor.yaml` CloudFormation template to the desired region in your AWS account.
 Note that SMS support is only available in the following regions:
 <https://docs.aws.amazon.com/sns/latest/dg/sms_supported-countries.html>